rehanqasimk/chatroom/README.md

 - Edit the names of their own chat rooms
 - Delete their own chat rooms
 - View a list of available chat rooms
-- "Join" chat rooms (view-only functionality)
+- Join and leave chat rooms

 ## Technologies Used